An exponential map free implicit midpoint method for stochastic Lie-Poisson systems: Derivation of the isospectral midpoint method

 \begin{theorem} The map $X_{n+1}=\Psi_h(X_n)$ is a Poisson integrator on $\mathfrak{g}^*$, i.e., it preserves the Poisson bracket almost surely. \end{theorem} \begin{proof} The proof follows the arguments given by \cite{modin2020lie,modin2023spatio} and \cite[Theorem 5.11]{hairer2006geometric}.
 The symplectic and equivariant integrator $\Phi_h$ \eqref{eq:stoch_midpoint_hamiltonian} on $T^*G$ descends to the integrator $\Psi_h$ on $\mathfrak{g}^*$ after applying the momentum map.
 The stochastic map $\Phi_h$ maps into $T^*G$ almost surely, after which applying the momentum map (as a mapping from $T^*G$ to $\mathfrak{g}^*$) is justified.
 The momentum map is a Poisson map \cite{marsden2013introduction} and hence the integrator $\Psi_h$ is a Poisson integrator.
 The momentum map is smooth and therefore its composition with $\Phi_h$ almost surely preserves the Poisson bracket.
 This result is valid for each fixed time and $\omega$. \end{proof}

 \begin{theorem} The map $X_{n+1}=\Psi_h(X_n)$ is a Lie--Poisson integrator on $\mathfrak{g}^*$, i.e., it almost surely preserves Casimirs and coadjoint orbits and is almost surely a symplectic map on the orbits. \end{theorem} \begin{proof} The result follows along the lines presented by \cite{modin2020lie,modin2023spatio}.
-The idea of the proof is illustrated in \Cref{fig:illustration}, due to \cite{modin2023spatio}.
+A schematic representation of the construction of the Lie--Poisson integrator is provided in \Cref{fig:illustration}, due to \cite{modin2023spatio}, and is elaborated below.
 As a first step, recall that $\mathfrak{g}^* \cong T^*G /G$.
 This means that points in $\mathfrak{g}^*$ can be identified with $G$-orbits in the cotangent bundle.
 Thus, if two points in $T^*G $ belong to the same orbit, they map to the same point in $\mathfrak{g}^*$.
 Recall that

 Thus, if $\Psi_h$ is to be well-defined, $\Phi_h$ must map orbits to orbits, i.e., for any $g \in G$, $\Phi_h(Q, P)$ must be in the same orbit as $\Phi_h(g\cdot(Q, P))$.
 This holds if $\Phi_h(g\cdot(Q, P)) = g\cdot\Phi_h(Q, P)$, which is true since $\Phi_h$ is equivariant as per \Cref{lem:equivariance}.